 The DNS is a general purpose distributed, replicated, data query service.
 The principal use is the lookup of host IP addresses based on host names.
 The style of host names now used in the Internet is called "domain name", because they are the style of names used to look up anything in the DNS.
 Some important domains are: .COM (commercial), .EDU (educational), .NET (network operations), .GOV (U.S. government), and .MIL (U.S. military).
 Most countries also have a domain.
+The country domain names are based on ISO 3166.
 For example, .US (United States), .UK (United Kingdom), .AU (Australia).
-It is defined in STD 13, RFCs 1034 and 1035.
-See also: Fully Qualified Domain Name.
+See also: Fully Qualified Domain Name, Mail Exchange Record.